YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/faq.md

 ### How do I position a speech bubble above an NPC's head, like in A Short Hike?

-Using the built-in Unity UI canvas system, the math is a little complicated.
-You must calculate the NPC's on-screen position, then convert this screen position to UI canvas space and reposition the dialogue bubble.
+The math / code is a little complicated.
+Calculate the NPC's on-screen position, then convert this screen position to UI canvas space, and reposition the dialogue bubble.

 For a working example, see the "3D" sample.
 (In Unity, go to `Window > Package Manager`, and select Yarn Spinner package.
 Expand the "Samples" dropdown and select "3D" and import it.)
 Specfically, see [YarnCharacterView.cs](https://github.com/YarnSpinnerTool/YarnSpinner-Unity/blob/main/Samples~/3D/Scripts/YarnCharacterView.cs) which has a method `WorldToAnchoredPosition()` that does a lot of this positioning math.